stephenreid321/metacrisisxyz/Transcripts/Psychological Pitfalls of Engaging With X-Risks & Civilization Redesign w  Daniel Schmachtenberger.md

 which is really hard so you can take that and then be able to say okay because four different people might be in a very similar circumstance and have very different emotional results one of them gets angry one of them gets sad one feels scared one feels ashamed one feels excited one feels proud based on the [2206](https://www.youtube.com/watch?v=SkItTnRJ_1M&t=2206.96s)

-meaning making so the exploration of human meaning making narratizing events and then our emotions responding to the meaning making is huge uh it's like probably the area the the biggest lift you can get of any area to work on first has to do with noticing the patterns of meaning making [2226](https://www.youtube.com/watch?v=SkItTnRJ_1M&t=2226.64s)

-and shifting them realizing that you actually have a genetic process over it i think byron katie's work is the work that kind of made that simplest pragmatically for people so wherever you're feeling stressed about something you're having mistrust in relationships with people you're [2244](https://www.youtube.com/watch?v=SkItTnRJ_1M&t=2244.64s)
+[[meaning making]] so the exploration of human [[meaning making]] narratizing events and then our emotions responding to the [[meaning making]] is huge uh it's like probably the area the the biggest lift you can get of any area to work on first has to do with noticing the patterns of [[meaning making]] and shifting them realizing that you actually have a genetic process over it i think byron katie's work is the work that kind of made that simplest pragmatically for people so wherever you're feeling stressed about something you're having mistrust in relationships with people you're [2244](https://www.youtube.com/watch?v=SkItTnRJ_1M&t=2244.64s)

 feeling overly pessimistic you're feeling overly concerned about all the things that exist in the unknown then you can just look at what are the core beliefs underneath that because the stress i'm having with this person feels a lot like a hundred situations i've had in the past like this right this concern about the unknown now [2262](https://www.youtube.com/watch?v=SkItTnRJ_1M&t=2262.72s)